eolementhe/guide/guide.md

 ![2FA-modal](images/2FA-modal.png)

-If you click on "yes" then you will activate the 2FA.
-So at your next login on the platform you will be asked this:
+If you click on `yes` then you will activate the 2FA.
+<br>Next login on the platform you will be asked this:

 ![2FA-login](images/2FA-login.png)